 - Photoselective vaporization of the prostate (PVP).
 A laser is used to melt away (vaporize) excess prostate tissue and enlarge the urinary channel.
 This procedure is generally used to treat prostates that are mild to moderately enlarged.

 - Holmium laser ablation of the prostate (HoLAP).
 This procedure is similar to PVP but uses a different type of laser.

 - Holmium laser enucleation of the prostate (HoLEP).
-A laser is used to cut and remove the excess tissue that is blocking the urethra.
+A laser is used to cut and remove the excess prostate tissue that is blocking the urethra.
 Another instrument is then used to cut the prostate tissue into small pieces that are easily removed.
 HoLEP can be an option for men who have a severely enlarged prostate.

 The type of laser surgery your doctor recommends will depend on several factors, including: